deepsiroya-csye6225/iac-pulumi/README.md

-# AWS Infrastructure Setup with Pulumi IAC
+# AWS Infrastructure Setup with Pulumi IAC Final

 This project uses Pulumi to set up AWS networking resources, including a Virtual Private Cloud (VPC), subnets, and route tables.
 It also configures an Internet Gateway for internet connectivity.